 The main clinical symptom is pain at the inferior pole of the patella.
 Diagnosis is based on the clinical features of the disease.
-Diagnostic imaging should be considered to rule out other causes of knee pain or to establish the diagnosis of PT when in doubt.
+Diagnostic imaging should be considered to rule out other causes of knee pain or to establish the diagnosis of patella tip syndrome when in doubt.

-The treatment of PT should start with conservative treatment modalities including rest, physiotherapy, eccentric strengthening, bracing and non-steroidal anti-inflammatory drugs.
-Patients not responding to conservative treatment for six months should then undergo radial shock wave therapy (RSWT).
-Surgery should be considered for recalcitrant cases of PT.
+Surgery should be considered for recalcitrant cases of patella tip syndrome.
 Numerous arthroscopic and open procedures have been described, but a consensus agreement about the best option is not available.

 - Pain and discomfort during and after treatment (anesthesia is not necessary)

 - Reddening of the skin

 - Swelling and numbness of the skin over the treatment area